 Institutional effectiveness.

-Figure 13 indicates that the institutional effectiveness of public 2-year institutions in Minnesota is satisfactory.
-But public 4-year institutions have a more limited impact on timely degree completion, as graduation rates are significantly lower than expected.
+Figure 13 indicates that the institutional effectiveness of public 2-year institutions in North Dakota is among the highest in the nation.
+But public 4-year institutions have a more limited impact on timely degree completion, as graduation rates are lower than expected.